Appcharge/appcharge-checkout-react-sdk/README.md

 ## Appcharge's Checkout Solution

-Welcome to Appcharge's Checkout Solution, get up and running in a few easy steps.
+Welcome to Appcharge's Checkout Solution, get up and running in a few easy steps!